 In the non-Christian religion of the Roman Empire, some of the temples to pagan deities included such worship practices as temple prostitution.
 Paul references this fact several times in his epistles, mentioning how the Christian converts came out of such worthless practices.
 With this in mind, we can see that offering ourselves to God would mean not taking part in the evil practices of pagan worship, which God hates, but rather doing that which he wants us to do.

-In the Old Testament, the priests of the Temple would offer animals as part of the worship of God, cutting them up and offering them on the altar.
-Paul does tells us, however, that God would prefer that WE become a sacrifice while we still live, which is far greater.
-In fact, even under the Old Covenant God considered obedience to be far better and of greater value to him than any offering of animals (1Samuel 15:22 - 23, Psalm 40:6 - 8, Amos 5:21 - 24).
+In the Old Testament, the priests would offer living animals to God as part of the worship of God, cutting them up and offering them on the altar.
+Paul does tells us, however, that God would prefer that we become a living sacrifice, which is far greater.
+In fact, even under the Old Covenant, God considered obedience to be far better and of greater value to him than any offering of animals (1Samuel 15:22 - 23, Psalm 40:6 - 8, Amos 5:21 - 24).

-God wants us to lay ourselves aside daily, dedicating ourselves to him and His way of life.
-The rest of Romans 12 gives us some examples of how we can sacrifice ourselves on a daily basis.
-Here are just a few of them:
+Our Father wants us to lay ourselves aside daily, dedicating ourselves to him and living His way of life.
+The rest of Romans 12 gives us some examples of how we can offer ourselves on a daily basis.
+Below are just a few of them.

 We can offer ourselves to God by not living to conform to this evil world (Romans 12:2), by being transformed by a renewing of our minds, and by proving what is the good and acceptable and perfect will of God.
 We can also strive not to be vain and self-centered but in humility serve others with whatever gifts we possess (verses 3 - 8).

 We also should not pretend to love but sincerely do so as Jesus loved us (Romans 12:9).
 To be a sacrifice pleasing to God, will also need to reject evil and hold fast to what is right and good, and finally to serve others based on their needs not ours.